Gen Z Pushes Back Against Fast Furniture | LatestLY

 Spanish fast-fashion giant Zara launched its home division in 2003, followed by Swedish rival H&M in 2009.
 They both helped normalize quick-turn seasonal trends such as rustic wood tables for fall or velvet chairs for winter in home goods stores.

-Buying trends show a greater emphasis on cheap, trendy furniture, Lemery said.
-"So a lot of designers and manufacturers and large companies are in fact following that data, despite it not being good for the long run."
+Buying trends shows a greater emphasis on cheap, trendy furniture, Lemery said.
+"So, a lot of designers and manufacturers and large companies are in fact following that data, despite it not being good for the long run."

 Forests under pressure